RedFred7/dover_to_calais/README.md

 We can use these tags and the information within them to extract relevant information from the data or to draw useful conclusions about it.
 For example, if the data source tags include an *&lt;Event&gt;* with the value of *'CompanyExpansion'*, I can then look for the &lt;City&gt; or  &lt;Company&gt; tags to find out which company is expanding and if it's near my location (hint: they may be looking for more staff :))  Or, I could pick out all &lt;Company&gt;s involved in a &lt;JointVenture&gt;, or all  &lt;Person&gt;s implicated in an  &lt;Arrest&gt; in my  &lt;City&gt;, etc.

+DoverToCalais, from version 0.2.1 onwards also supports the OpenCalais rich [JSON Output format](http://www.opencalais.com/documentation/calais-web-service-api/interpreting-api-response/opencalais-json-output-format).
+This format returns relationships between entities, as well as the previous tags returned by the Simple XML format, thus allowing a deeper level of data analysis and detection.

 ## Why use OpenCalais?
 There are many reasons, mainly to: